fjrefluxx/DTN7-ESP/README.md

 ### GPS Module Support
 Equip the ESP device with a GPS module and activate its use in `menuconfig`.
-With a GPS lock — and in BPoL-compatible mode — the node includes its position in BPoL advertisments.
+With a GPS lock — and in BPoL-compatible mode — the node includes its position in BPoL advertisements.
 Tested with an NMEA GPS connected via serial.

 > [!IMPORTANT]